 On February 24, 2022, Russia invaded Ukraine.
 In Europe, natural gas is a primary source of energy for homes and industry.
 Prior to the war, in 2020, Russia accounted for around 29% of crude oil and 43% of natural gas imports into the EU.
-Following the invasion, energy prices in Sweden surged to record levels.
 While it is impossible to predict what affect the war in Ukraine could have on the Company's operations in Sweden, our energy pricing is currently buffered partially by the ability to enter into forward energy agreements for the purchase of electricity.
-These energy hedging contracts allow HIVE to have a contract to purchase a fixed quantity of power ("MW"), for a fixed period of time (number of months); this means, if the index spot price increases, HIVE can rely on a previously agreed upon fixed energy price to operate its digital asset mining operations.
+These energy hedging contracts allow HIVE to have a contract to purchase a fixed quantity of power ("MW"), for a fixed period of time (number of months).
+As a result, if the index spot price increases, HIVE can rely on a previously agreed upon fixed energy price to operate its digital asset mining operations.
 Furthermore, HIVE monitors the hashrate economics of its operations to distill our earnings in dollars per megawatt-hour ("MWHR") from digital asset mining.
-In the event that it may be more profitable for HIVE to sell back to the grid (since HIVE receives the proceeds of energy sold at index spot pricing, with the cost being the fixed price from the energy hedged contract), HIVE may elect to do so in favour of mining digital assets.
-Our Swedish data centres utilizes approximately 37.5 MW of renewable hydroelectric energy, which represents approximately 25% of our global overall utilization of hydroelectric and geothermal energy.
+Under certain circumstances, it may be more profitable for HIVE to sell back to the grid its energy rights (since HIVE receives the proceeds of energy sold at index spot pricing, with the cost being the fixed price from the energy hedged contract).
+Under such circumstances, HIVE may elect to do so in favour of mining digital assets.
+Our Swedish data centers utilizes approximately 37.5 MW of renewable hydroelectric energy, which represents approximately 25% of our global overall utilization of hydroelectric and geothermal energy.